Sport & Exercise

 Pathways + Opportunities

-- AUT Bachelor of Sport & Recreation at NMIT
+- Recreation and Exercise (Level 5 and Level 6) and Bachelor of Sport and Recreation at Te Pūkenga NMIT

 - UNIVERSITY STUDIES: